canonical/ofga/README.md

 ofga is a wrapper library for conveniently interacting with OpenFGA instances.

 [OpenFGA](https://openfga.dev/) is an open-source Fine-Grained Authorization (FGA) solution that provides a framework and set of tools for implementing fine-grained access control and permission management in applications.

-This Go library builds upon the default [OpenFGA client](https://github.com/openfga/go-sdk) by providing a more convenient and streamlined interface.
-It simplifies common interactions with OpenFGA instances, offering a cleaner and more intuitive API.
+This Go library builds upon the default
+[OpenFGA client](https://github.com/openfga/go-sdk) by providing a more convenient and streamlined interface.
+It simplifies common interactions with OpenFGA instances, offering an alternative API that implements a commonly-used set of opinionated operations.

 ## Why ofga?

 - **Convenience methods**: ofga provides a set of high-level convenience methods that abstract away the complexities of working directly with the OpenFGA client.
 This saves developers time and effort when performing common tasks.
 - **Structured representation**: ofga introduces a well-defined structure for representing relationship tuples within the OpenFGA system.
 This structured approach simplifies the management of relationship tuples and their associated system entities within your application.
-- **Enhanced response format**: The library transforms certain responses returned by the underlying client into a more usable format, improving data access and manipulation.
+- **Enhanced response format**: The library transforms certain responses returned by the underlying client, allowing for easier data access and manipulation.
+One example is the Expand API, where the underlying client returns a tree-like response, while the library recursively expands this tree (upto the specified depth) to provide the actual set of users/usersets that possess the relevant permissions.

 ## Quickstart

-To quickly get started with ofga:

 1. Install the library using the following command:
     ```shell